tommytran732/tommytran.io/content/projects.md

 ![Matrix](/images/matrix.jpg)

 This is a Docker-Compose setup to quickly deploy the [Synapse](https://matrix.org/docs/projects/server/synapse), [Element](https://matrix.org/docs/projects/client/element), [Mjolnir](https://github.com/matrix-org/mjolnir), [Pantalaimon](https://matrix.org/docs/projects/other/pantalaimon), and an NGINX reverse proxy with LetsEncrypt support .
-WIth some configuration, you will have a Matrix Server, a Web Client, and a moderation bot that can communicate with you end to end encrypted.
+With some configuration, you will have a Matrix Server, a Web Client, and a moderation bot that can communicate with you end to end encrypted.

-Right now, the installation procedure is still a bit cumbersome due to how much configuration you need to do for each component of the stack.
-I plan to streamline this a bit more in the future.
-I am also planning to provide a hardened Docker image of Synapse and bundle in the [Mjolnir Synapse module](https://github.com/matrix-org/mjolnir/blob/main/docs/synapse_module.md) in the near future.
+I also have a [hardened Docker image of Synapse](https://github.com/tommytran732/Synapse-Docker) with the [Mjolnir module](https://github.com/matrix-org/mjolnir/blob/main/docs/synapse_module.md) to accomodate this setup.

 ## Fedora CoreOS Ignition Files